GoogleForCreators/web-stories-wp/packages/stories-block/README.md

-# WordPress Stories Dashboard
+# WordPress Stories Block

-Web Stories dashboard for use in WordPress admin.
+Web Stories Block for use in WordPress editor.